magnate3/raspberry-pi-os-qemu/docs/lesson06/rpi-os.md

 * Besides holding a physical address, each pgtable item holds extra bits crucial for translation.
 Will examine the format below.

 * MMU starts memory translation process by locating the base address of PGD.
-MMU locates the base address from the `ttbr0_el1` register which should be set by the kernel. ttbr=translation table base register.
+MMU locates the base address from the `TTBRx_EL1` register which should be set by the kernel.
+TTBR = translation table base register.

+  * bits [63-47] = 0xffff (all 1s).
+MMU uses `ttbr1_el1`.
+This is meant for the kernel space.
+  * bits [63-47] = 0x0 (all 1s).
+MMU uses `ttbr0_el1`.
+This is meant for the user process.
+  * Each process has its own address space.
+Therefore, it has its own copy of page table tree, starting from PGD.
+Therefore, the kernel keeps a separate PGD base address for each process.
+That is, the kernel virtualizes PGD for processes.
+During a context switch, the kernel loads the PGD base of the next process to `ttbr0_el1`.

 * MMU walks the pgtable tree to look up the physical address.
 A virtual address uses only 48 out of 64 available bits.
 When doing a translation, MMU splits an address into 4 parts:
   * 9 bits [39 - 47] contain an index in the PGD table.
 MMU uses this index to find the location of the PUD.